Dr M.S. Swaminathan – the Agricultural Genius

 ● Dr M.S.
 Swaminathan received Global Environmental Leadership Award in 1995.

-Currently Dr. Swaminathan holds the UNESCO Chair in Eco-technology and is Chairman of the M S Swaminathan Research Foundation, Chennai.
+Currently Dr M.S.
+Swaminathan holds the UNESCO Chair in Eco-technology and is Chairman of the Dr M.S.
+Swaminathan Research Foundation, Chennai.

-Lessons Learned from the Life of Dr Professor M.S Swaminathan
+Lessons Learned from the Life of Dr M.S.
+Swaminathan

-● The word “impossible” is not in the dictionary of Dr. Swaminathan’s life.
-He had studied genetics for a reason–to help the poor farmers, to make it possible for India to produce enough grain to feed its people.
+● The word “impossible” is not in the dictionary of Dr M.S.
+Swaminathan.
+He had studied genetics for a reason—to help the poor farmers, to make it possible for India to produce enough grain to feed its people.
 He has achieved what he has dreamt for India.